Understanding Millennial Insights

 Chances are if you’re reading this, you are not a Millennial.
 But truly understanding this up-and-coming generation (born from the early 1980s to the early 2000s) is keenly important to marketers today.
 An abundance of opinions—and vast generalizations—about their habits, inclinations and foibles seem to be everywhere.
 But what are some real Millennial insights that can be drawn from real consumers in this category?

-We conducted a session in our Orlando office, and asked these savvy Millennials to reveal some insights about their lifestyles and mindsets.
+We asked a group of savvy Millennials to reveal some insights about their lifestyles and mindsets.

 We’ll examine these insights further below, while providing some illuminating facts and figures—and explain how we see the data and insights come together to create some real possibilities.
 Because it’s one thing to say you generally get what Millennials are about…and another to actually talk to a few for deeper understanding.

 The Millennial generation has been marketed to their whole lives—not just in print, radio, and television mediums—but also online, on their phones, on the shows/movies they watch, and across social media.
 And despite their life-long immersion in marketing, Millennials have a more positive view of it than other generations—studies show 68% don’t mind advertising.

 - 68% don't mind advertising.

 - 60% believe companies should offer more ways for consumers to share opinions.

 - 40% want to co-create with companies.

 What we heard our Creative Consumers® associate Millennials object to, however, is when companies treat them merely as consumers to be marketed to.
 One obvious reason why: Millennials are aware of how the world works—and they know companies want to sell to them.